martyhora/react-data-filtering-grid/README.md

-# React Data Filtering Grid
+# React Data Filtering Grid Component

 A grid component written by using React which allows you to define it's columns and columns that can be filtered.

 For now the grid allows you to filter data by either a textbox or a selectbox.
 More filtering options are about to be added.

 # Demo